Tried & True Honey Butter Rolls

 - Cover leftovers and keep in the refrigerator for up to 1 week or freeze for up to 3 months, then thaw overnight in the refrigerator.
 Warm up in a 300°F (149°C) oven for 10 minutes.

-Do not leave off the honey butter topping!
+Don't leave off that honey butter topping!
 The rolls will be lacking a little flavor without it.
 I prefer spreading the honey butter on the rolls after they bake as opposed to before they bake.
 The reason is because spreading or brushing butter on top of the delicate, airy unbaked roll weighs them down and encourages them to deflate.
 Best to spread on the honey butter right after baking.

 I've gotten some questions about these rolls being made in a bread machine.
 The answer is yes, on the dough cycle.